 The scripts and other components of your site will also take time to load.
 By correctly minifying, compressing, combining and placing the different resources on your pages, you can increase your DCL.
 This is where the optimization part of your site speed comes into play.

 Your optimization is a measure of how well you implement best practices for fast load times.
-Google PageSpeed Insights lists several suggestions for better speed optimization.
+Google PageSpeed Insights lists several suggestions for better speed optimization and average page load times.

 Optimization factors include: